Boise, Idaho: Education

-The Boise School District includes 31 elementary schools, eight junior high schools, five high schools, and two specialty schools.
+The Boise School District, which includes the majority of the city, includes 31 elementary schools, eight junior high schools, five high schools, and two specialty schools.
 Part of the West Ada School District is within the Boise city limits, and the city is therefore home to six public high schools: Boise, Borah, Capital, Timberline, the alternative Frank Church, and the West Ada School district's Centennial.
 Boise's private schools include the Catholic Bishop Kelly, Foothills School of Arts and Sciences, the International Baccalaureate-accredited Riverstone International School, and the only student-led school in the country One Stone.

 Post-secondary educational options in Boise include Boise State University (BSU) and a wide range of technical schools.
-The University of Idaho (UI) and Idaho State University (ISU) each maintain a satellite campus in Boise.
-As of 2014, the city has two law school programs.
-The Concordia University School of Law opened in 2012, and the University of Idaho College of Law now hosts second and third year students at its Boise campus.
+The University of Idaho and Idaho State University each maintain a satellite campus in Boise.
+As of 2025, the only law school in Boise is the Boise campus of the University of Idaho College of Law (Concordia University School of Law previously operated from 2012-2020).
 Boise is home to Boise Bible College, an undergraduate degree-granting college that exists to train leaders for churches as well as missionaries for the world.

 Boiseko Ikastola is the only Basque preschool outside of the Basque Country.

 Media

-The greater Boise area is served by two daily newspapers, The Idaho Statesman and the Idaho Press-Tribune; a free alternative newsweekly, Boise Weekly; a weekly business news publication, Idaho Business Review, and a quarterly lifestyle magazine, Boise Magazine.
+The greater Boise area is served by two daily newspapers, The Idaho Statesman and the Idaho Press, a free alternative newsweekly, Boise Weekly; a weekly business news publication, Idaho Business Review, and a quarterly lifestyle magazine, Boise Magazine.
 In addition to numerous radio stations, Boise has five major commercial television stations that serve the greater Boise area.
-There are four major news outlets, KTVB (NBC), KBOI-TV (CBS), KIVI-TV (ABC; sister Fox station KNIN-TV airs additional KIVI newscasts), and Idaho Public Television.
+The major television stations include KBOI-TV 2 (CBS, with The CW, via low-powered KYUU-LD, on DT2), KAID 4 (PBS), KIVI-TV 6 (ABC), KTVB 7 (NBC) and KNIN-TV 9 (Fox) and Boise State Television.